SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Low_Code_Apps/Tutorials/Tutorial_Apps_Managing_Pages.md

 ## Next tutorial

-In addition to displaying pages, we can also show panels.
-Let us explore how to achieve this.
+In addition to pages, you can also show panels in a low-code app:

 - [Showing a panel](xref:Tutorial_Apps_Panel)